smallintro/springboot-rabbitmq-services/README.md

 # Payment Order Processor Service

-RabbitMQ is a message broker which accepts and forward the message
+RabbitMQ is an open-source message broker which accepts and forward the messages.
+AMQP is a standard protocol for interoperability between messaging middleware.
+AMQP main characteristics are: Security, Reliability, Interoperability, Open standard.

 - Producer publish message to the Exchange.
 - Exchange redirects the message to the Queue based on Routing Key.